First, why are you writing a business plan? Usually, the reasons fall into one of the following areas:

 You can use this version of the business plan to validate your idea (more on that here), or to provide investors with a clear and succinct introduction to your business.

-You can also use it to get all of your ideas onto paper before you begin writing a standard business plan.
+You can also use it to get all of your ideas onto paper and distill your thoughts into the essential business plan elements before you begin writing a standard plan.
 You can create a One-Page Pitch in LivePlan, use this free template, or follow along with the checklist below.

 - Describe your business in one sentence (what do you do, and who do you do it for?)